TurboGears/tg2docs/docs/README.txt

 Please see a BasicInstall_ if you do not have these.

 We also use mercurial_, which is a fast, lightweight source control management system.
-You cand download it from the link above, or if you have ubuntu:
+You can download it from the link above, or if you have ubuntu:

     sudo apt-get install mercurial